Reality is often stranger than fiction. The timeline of current events is like living in a disaster film?. What is the intelligent thing to do?

 We see what happens when people don’t learn these lessons; they become selfish and greedy.

 1. Share, Help, and Be Kind

 Be the person who helps those who can’t help themselves.
-This is the time to assist others.
+It’s time to assist others.
 You may need help someday yourself, so sow some seeds to help others when you can.

 Crisis and pandemic situations can also bring out the best parts of humanity.
 Be a conduit of kindness and compassion instead of fear.
 Others will see your example, and they will remember you were the one who gave up your eggs when your neighbor took them out of her cart.

-It’s important to remember that fear causes stress.
-Stress causes several health issues.
-So, use techniques to cope and manage your stress throughout the crisis.
+It’s important to remember that fear causes stress, which causes several health issues.
+So, use techniques to cope and manage your anxiety throughout the crisis.
 Your overall health depends on your ability to think clearly and make the right choices.

 2. Speak Up, Do What is Right

 If you observe injustice, speak up.
 Silence only empowers injustice.
 Voting and being involved with positive social change are ways we can speak up.
 Allow karma to do its work.
 Don’t be like those who allowed a dictator like Hitler to take and maintain power because they didn’t want to offend others by speaking up.

 Hero’s living in a disaster movie confronts others about their inaction.
 Hero’s always and stands up against injustice.
 Take action when and where it is safe.
 Remember, those still following the deranged leader are often prone to violence.